manureichel/auto-installer/README.md

 - The script starts with instructions to ensure that the Microsoft App Installer is installed on the system.

+- If running scripts is blocked (it should be), you can temporarily unblock them by running `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process`

 #### Application List

 - It defines a list of applications to install.
 Each application is represented as a hash table with a `name` key specifying the application identifier.